simoninireland/cl-vhdsl/doc/core/arrays.rst

 	 (b 0))
       (setq b (aref a 0)))

-The same form works as a generalised place for :ref:`rtl-assignment`:
+The same form works as a generalised place for :ref:`vl-assignment`:

 .. code-block:: lisp